ebeauchamps/mckinley/README.md

 ## McKinley Theme ##
->v.1.2
+>v.1.3

 Medium inspired theme for Statamic [by @jamescampbell](http://twitter.com/jamescampbell), see it in action over at James's site [jamescampbell.us](https://jamescampbell.us).

 ###Features:
 * Responsive, mobile-first layout (not just mobile-friendly)
 * two custom templates, page.html & post.html
+* social links bar and copyright as a partial-type template.
-* Full bleed background images that fill entire screen for each post (recommend no larger than 1000px width).
+* Full bleed background images that fill entire screen for each post (recommend no larger than 1000px width)
 * Rotating random images background on homepage (set images 1.jpg,2.jpg,3.jpg,4.jpg in img folder)
-* Title, Sub-Title, Date, word-count / read-time per blog post.
+* Title, Sub-Title, Date, word-count / read-time per blog post
-* Categories & Archives support.
+* Categories, 404 page, and Archives support
-* Set your Twitter, Instagram, and Tumblr info directly from the theme.yaml file and watch the footer update with the proper social icon links.
+* Set your Twitter, Instagram, and Tumblr info directly from the theme.yaml file and watch the footer update with the proper social icon links
-* SEO friendly customize meta tags in the theme.yaml file.
+* SEO friendly customize meta tags in the theme.yaml file
+* FONT-AWESOME support built-in (version 4.3) and in use for the social icons bar

 > Uses very minimal pure javascript to get height of window, otherwise vanilla HTML / CSS.
 NO BLOAT!